Joan of Paris: Production

 The working title of this film was "Joan of Arc" and was the first war-themed film from RKO Radio Pictures.
 According to pre-production news items in The Hollywood Reporter, RKO considered Charles Boyer, Robert Morley and Jean Gabin for leads in the film.
 Producer David Hempstead wanted Julien Duvivier to direct the project because Gabin and Michele Morgan had worked with Duvivier in Europe.
 Lewis Milestone was initially assigned to direct the film but resigned over differences with the studio.

+Charles Bennett said the original script was done by Ellis St. Joseph '"but his screenplay wasn't very good.
+And it made me sad, because I thought he was a hell of a good writer.
+But it didn't work, so they called me in."

 Joan of Paris used the largest single set constructed by the studio since the making of Hunchback of Notre Dame (1939).
-Principal photography took place from mid-September to late October 1941, and although ready for release in December 1941, RKO held the film back for an early 1942 release to capitalize on public interest in films about World War II.
+Principal photography took place from mid-September to late October 1941, and although ready for release in December 1941, RKO held the film back for an early 1942 release to capitalize on public interest in the aftermath of the December 7, 1941 Japanese attack on Pearl Harbor and the United States' entry into World War II.